etaubman/docmanager2/README.md

 pytest
 ```

-This includes test coverage for the database seeder to ensure data integrity.
+This includes test coverage for the API endpoints, database seeder, and CLI functionality.